emanoelxavier/openid2go/README.md

 ```
 This example is also available in the documentation of this package, for more details see [GoDoc](https://godoc.org/github.com/emanoelxavier/openid2go/openid).

+An additional example using [Alice](https://github.com/justinas/alice) can be found at [Alice Example](https://github.com/emanoelxavier/openid2go/tree/master/alice-example)

 ## Tests

 #### Unit Tests